code42/py42/docs/userguides/searches.md

     >>> ip_filter = PrivateIPAddress.eq("127.0.0.1")

 There are two operators when building `file_event_query.FileEventQuery` objects: `any`, and `all`.
-`any` gets results where just one of the filters is true and `all` gets results where all filters are true.
+`any` gets results where at least one of the filters is true and `all` gets results where all filters are true.

     >>> any_query = FileEventQuery.any(email_filter, exposure_filter)
     >>> all_query = FileEventQuery.all(exposure_filter, ip_filter)